jcrowthe/ace_of_spades/README.md

                         The port number where Boost's graphql is hosted (eg. 8080) --boost-delete-after-import [BOOST_DELETE_AFTER_IMPORT]
                         Whether or not to instruct Boost to delete the downloaded data after it is imported.
 Equivalent of 'boostd --delete-after-import'.
 Default: True
+  --spade-deal-timeout [SPADE_DEAL_TIMEOUT]
+                        The time to wait between a deal appearing in Boost and appearing in Spade before considering the deal failed (or not a Spade deal) and ignoring it.
+Stated in seconds, with no units.
+Default: 3600
   --maximum-boost-deals-in-flight [MAXIMUM_BOOST_DEALS_IN_FLIGHT]
                         The maximum number of deals in 'Awaiting Offline Data Import' state in Boost UI.
-Default: 10 --verbose [VERBOSE]   If enabled, logging will be greatly increased.
-Default: False --debug [DEBUG]       If enabled, logging will be thorough, enabling debugging of deep issues.
-Default: False --complete-existing-deals-only [COMPLETE_EXISTING_DEALS_ONLY]
+Default: 10 --complete-existing-deals-only [COMPLETE_EXISTING_DEALS_ONLY]
                         Setting this flag will prevent new deals from being requested but allow existing deals to complete.
 Useful for cleaning out the deals pipeline to debug, or otherwise.
+Default: False
+  --verbose [VERBOSE]   If enabled, logging will be greatly increased.
+Default: False --debug [DEBUG]       If enabled, logging will be thorough, enabling debugging of deep issues.
 Default: False
 ```

 ### Support